See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

-New and reopened stations are essential to improve communities' and businesses' access to the rail network, serve new areas of development and respond to changing economic circumstances.
+New and reopened stations are essential to improve communities' and businesses' access to the rail network, serve new areas of development and respond to changing economic and environmental circumstances.
 Over the past half-century more than 400 stations have either reopened or been built completely new.
 They are listed in the sixth edition of Railfuture's A-Z guide to station and line reopenings since 1960, Britain's Growing Railway, published in 2017.

 New stations are generally sponsored locally, rather than by central government.
 Potential sponsors include: